 This could be a very long answer…. which is good.
 There are so many things we all can do to improve safety.
 A few examples are: learn CPR, get a fire extinguisher and become familiar with the proper techniques for use, Make a fire exit plan for your home (and practice exit drills!), know at least two ways out, have a safe exit from a two story house, have a safe meeting place outside.
 Learn first aid.
 There are so many more, …. please contact us for more information.

 The Texas EMS Station #1 is located at 2200 Commercial Lane, Granbury, TX 76048.
 We are across from the old golf ect. building by the airport.
+Texas EMS station # 2 is located at 3508 E Clifton Road, Granbury, TX 76049.
 For further questions/information/driving directions please use our contact us page.

-The person in charge of EMS Billing in the Hood County is Debra Sharp.
+The person in charge of Billing for Texas EMS is Kisha Gallegos, Office Manager.
 You can find out more information about billing here.

 To become a certified/licensed Paramedic generally takes about 2 years of school.
 Starting off with EMT school and eventually moving to Paramedic school.
 If you would like more information, feel free to come by our station, we would love to talk to you!

 An EMT is considered the first line in EMS.
 They are trained to provide Basic Life Support (BLS) such as first aid, oxygen, newborn delivery, some medicines and are skilled in emergency transport.
 You can spot them by the blue patches they wear on their right shoulder or by their rank on their uniform shirt.